raganwald/raganwald.github.com/_posts/2018-05-20-we-dont-need-no-stinking-recursion.md

 So now, if you're ever in an interview and your interlocutor asks you, "Can you convert this algorithm to use iteration," you can reply, "Sure!
 But there are at least seven different ways to do that, depending upon what we want to accomplish..."[^nine]

 [^nine]: Actually there are _at least two more_, but this blog post is already long enough.
-I've written elsewhere about using [trampolines](http://raganwald.com/2013/03/28/trampolines-in-javascript.html) to implement tail-call optimization in JavaScript, and then there is the deeply fascinating subject of _conversion to [continuation-passing style](https://en.wikipedia.org/wiki/Continuation-passing_style)_.
+I've written elsewhere about using [trampolines](http://raganwald.com/2013/03/28/trampolines-in-javascript.html) to implement tail-call optimization in JavaScript, and then there is the deeply fascinating subject of conversion to [continuation-passing style](https://en.wikipedia.org/wiki/Continuation-passing_style).

 ---